antiguru/rahmen/README.md

 Empty results for metadata tags will be dropped.

-Multiple occurences of the same data will be reduced to one.
+Multiple occurrences of the same data will be reduced to one.
 It's possible to change this behaviour using the ``uniquify`` entry in the configuration file.

 After this, the items will be joined using the default or configured separator.